adamzvolanek/silver-barnacle/_sources/lectures/lecture08/section8_1.md

-# Lecture 8.1 - Fixing the Windows
+# Lecture 8.1 - What Download Button?

-This section will focus on using Windows 10

-## Common Windows Tools to Troubleshoot
-Device Manager, Task Manager, etc...

-### How to Use Device Manager

-### How to use Task Manager

-## Common ChromeOS Tools to Troubleshoot
+## Common Download Button Pitfalls
+Show how certain sites try to trick you into downloading an application.

+## Others